jwcesign/canalyze/README.md

 # canalyze

-A cloud analysis tool designed to help you identify cost-saving opportunities in your cloud infrastructure.
+A cloud analysis tool designed to identify opportunities for cost savings in your public cloud infrastructure.

 ## Installation